Content: Where and how should I manage it?

 Even if you decide to push your content to Youtube or Soundcloud and then embed into your site, this strategy is still beneficial.
 However, if your primary reason for wanting those platforms is for the statistics, you can get the same traffic analyses by using Google’s analytics tools and tying them to your website.

-Depending on what your intent is with your content, you may want it available in LESS places, not more.
+Depending on what your intent is with your content, you may want it available in fewer places, not more.
 If you do a google search on yourself (or your business), see what results come up and the order they come up in.
-Checking your own google search rankings is a quick way to identify whether your site, youtube, or soundcloud channel is getting the search ranking you want it to.
-Furthermore, depending on your content, if your youtube or soundcloud profile outranks your own website, perhaps it’s time to re-evaluate how you’re managing things.
+Checking your own google search rankings is a quick way to identify whether your site, Youtube or SoundCloud channel is getting the search ranking you want it to.
+Furthermore, depending on your content, if your youtube or SoundCloud profile outranks your own website, perhaps it’s time to re-evaluate how you’re managing things.

 In the music world, many professionals still swear that simply having your music in as many outlets as possible is always the best solution, but I say that is context-sensitive.
 Artists and business professionals who have created accounts on every platform will attest trying to manage every single channel is an exercise in futility.
 Instead, pick a few you can manage well so that you grow a solid connection with the audience you are connecting with.
 If you want all searches for anything you’ve created to funnel to just one place, you may find that hosting your content directly on your own site is the best way to go.